SJRES-182-119

 What it does

-This joint resolution would use the Congressional Review Act (CRA) to nullify a rule issued by the Department of Education governing the William D. Ford Federal Direct Loan Program.
-If enacted, the rule would be voided and the Department of Education would be prohibited from issuing a substantially similar rule in the future without new congressional authorization.
-The bill does not specify which specific provisions of the Direct Loan rule it targets, but the CRA mechanism would eliminate the entire rule as submitted.
+This joint resolution would use the Congressional Review Act (CRA) to nullify a Department of Education rule published October 31, 2025 (90 Fed.
+Reg.
+48966) governing the William D. Ford Federal Direct Loan Program.
+If enacted, the rule would have no force or effect, and under the CRA, the Department of Education would be prohibited from issuing a substantially similar rule without new congressional authorization.
+The resolution was introduced in the Senate and a motion to proceed to its consideration was rejected by voice vote.

 Who benefits